How to Budget & Shop for a Lender

-These guidelines can include proximity, status and date.
+These guidelines can include proximity, status, and date.
 For suburban neighborhoods, comparables can be from one to five miles away.
 For rural neighborhoods, comparables can be five to 20 miles away.
-These distances can even be stretched if the appraiser can find an actual similar timber frame home that was recently sold.
+These distances can be stretched if the appraiser can find a similar timber frame home that was recently sold.
 Therein lies the challenge.
-Since many timber frame homeowners live out their lives within them, then bequeath them to their children, finding comparables can be difficult.
+Since many timber frame homeowners live out their lives in them, then bequeath them to their children, finding comparables can be difficult.
 Most underwriters and investors will allow for a little further distance when finding a similar type of home.

 Status and date are also part of the appraiser’s formula, which includes at least three closed comparables, two of which were sold within 12 months.
 Many lenders now also require at least two pending or active comparable listings as well.

-Home buyers usually put 20% down, plus land equity into the deal.
+Homebuyers usually put 20% down, plus land equity into the deal.
 However, if the appraisal comes in low, you may have to come up with more money.
-Some lenders will increase their lending rate to 90% of the loan to value to help offset the additional money needed if an appraisal comes in short.
+Some lenders will increase their lending rate to 90% of the loan to help offset the additional money needed if an appraisal comes in short.

 If timber frame homes are plentiful where you are building, you will likely not have any problem with the appraisal.
-If timber frame homes are not at all plentiful or recently sold, you may have to come up with more money to earn your loan approval.
+If timber frame homes are rare, or few have been recently sold in your area, you may have to come up with more money to earn your loan approval.